-We offer more than $1.2 million in scholarships and bursaries to our undergraduate students, as well as travel and research grants for you to present your work at local, national, and international conferences.
+We offer more than $1.5 million in scholarships and bursaries to our undergraduate students, as well as travel and research grants for you to present your research at local, national, and international conferences.

-We ensure that all of our students get 20 weeks of program-integrated field experience (practicum).
+We ensure that all of our students get 20 weeks of field experience (practicum).

 You'll also have the opportunity to participate in our incredible Teaching Across Borders program, which offers you an international placement during the final year of your degree.

 Unfortunately, it is not possible to take our 400 or 500-level Education-specific courses as a non-major.